stmsy/sagemaker/README.md

 **Note**: As listed in `requirements.txt`, the project assumes that you install JupyterLab but you may opt to use Jupyter Notebook instead.

-Make sure your AWS or SageMaker credentials are set properly and both `AWS ACCESS KEY ID` and `AWS SECRET ACCESS KEY` are be provided.
+Make sure your AWS or SageMaker credentials are set properly and both `AWS ACCESS KEY ID` and `AWS SECRET ACCESS KEY` are provided.
 Also, before you run the notebooks, prepare `settings.yml` as follows:

 ```yaml
   user: YOUR_USERNAME